 Not until more is known about its causes.
 However, good hygiene, practicing “safe sex” and avoiding IV drugs are helpful in preventing viral infections such as HIV and hepatitis, which could lead to this illness.

 If you have the chronic type of glomerulonephritis, it is very important to control your blood pressure since this may slow down kidney damage.
 Your doctor may tell you to eat less protein.
 A dietitian trained to work with kidney patients (a renal dietitian) can be very helpful in planning your diet.

 What treatment is available for glomerulonephritis?

 The acute form may go away by itself.
 Sometimes you may need medication or even temporary treatment with an artificial kidney machine to remove extra fluid and control high blood pressure and kidney failure.
-Antibiotics are not used for acute glomerulonephritis, but they are important in treat other forms of disease related to bacterial infection.
-If you illness is getting worse rapidly, you may be put on high doses of medicine that affect your immune system.
+Antibiotics are not used for acute glomerulonephritis, but they are important in treating other forms of disease related to bacterial infection.
+If your illness is getting worse rapidly, you may be put on high doses of medicine that affect your immune system.
 Sometimes, your doctor may order plasmapheresis, a special blood filtering process to remove harmful proteins from your blood.